 - Part of the carbs that is fiber: 1.8 grams

 - Vitamin C: 103% of the DV (Daily Value)

 - Vitamin E: 4% of the DV

 And some other vitamins and minerals in smaller amounts.

-How to avoid eating too much papaya
+How to avoid eating too much papaya on keto